Deepan-Karmakar/p5.js-tutorial/Local-server.md

 Some functionality (loading external files, for example) works as expected when the files are placed online via FTP or SSH.
 However, if you try to view them locally, you see some kind of "cross-origin" errors in console.
 The solution to this is to view them using what's called a local web server.
 This tutorial includes instructions for setting up several types of local web servers on each of Mac OSX, Windows, and Linux.
+This tutorial assumes a basic understanding of the command line interface, for a quick introduction see the [command line introduction wiki](https://github.com/processing/p5.js/wiki/Terminal-and-the-Command-Line).

 ## Python SimpleHTTPServer (1st option)